Nori-zk/nori-bridge-sdk/workers/README.md

 # Workers

-A library to enable one to create workers and to use them within a browser and Node.js context.
+A library to enable creating and using workers within a browser and Node.js context.

 # Define a worker